AdaCore/training_material/courses/fundamentals_of_ada/adv_250_containers.rst

 * In Ada 2022, containers can be initialized with aggregates

-   * Similar to arrays an records
+   * Similar to arrays and records
    * Container aggregates use square brackets **[..]**

 * Maps required named notation, all other containers use positional notation